zackmdavis/Category_War/maybe_lying_doesnt_exist.md

 Alexander is concerned that people might strategically equivocate between different definitions of "lying" as an unjust social attack against the innocent, using the classic [motte-and-bailey](https://slatestarcodex.com/2014/11/03/all-in-all-another-brick-in-the-motte/) maneuver: first, argue that someone is "lying (expanded definition)" (motte), then switch to treating them as if they were guilty of "lying (restricted definition)" (bailey) and hope no one notices.

 So, I agree that [this is a very real problem](https://www.lesswrong.com/posts/shoMpaoZypfkXv84Y/variable-question-fallacies).
-But I don't think this is a valid argument against the expanded definition of "lying", because the problem of equivocation between different category boundaries applies _symmetrically_: if it's possible to use an expanded definition of a socially-disapproved category as the motte and a restricted definition as the bailey in an unjust attack against the innocent, then it's _also_ possible to use an expanded definition as the bailey and a restricted definition as the motte in an unjust defense of the guilty.
+But I don't think this is a valid argument against the expanded definition of "lying", because the problem of equivocation between [different category boundaries associated with the same word](https://www.lesswrong.com/posts/4FcxgdvdQP45D6Skg/disguised-queries) applies _symmetrically_: if it's possible to use an expanded definition of a socially-disapproved category as the motte and a restricted definition as the bailey in an unjust attack against the innocent, then it's _also_ possible to use an expanded definition as the bailey and a restricted definition as the motte in an unjust defense of the guilty.

 Alexander writes:

 > The whole reason that rebranding lesser sins as "lying" is tempting is because everyone knows "lying" refers to something very bad.

-Right.
-And conversely, because everyone knows that "lying" refers to something very bad, it's tempting to rebrand lies as lesser sins.
+Right—and conversely, because everyone knows that "lying" refers to something very bad, it's tempting to rebrand lies as lesser sins.
 Ruby Bloom [explains what this looks like in the wild](https://www.lesswrong.com/posts/QB9eXzzQWBhq9YuB8/rationalizing-and-sitting-bolt-upright-in-alarm#R9kEwAz8YbQTWGPsB):

 > I worked in a workplace where lying was commonplace, conscious, and system 2.
 Clients asking if we could do something were told "yes, we've already got that feature (we hadn't) and we already have several clients successfully using that (we hadn't)."
 Others were invited to be part an "existing beta program" alongside others just like them (in fact, they would have been the very first).
 When I objected, I was told "no one wants to be the first, so you have to say that."
 >
 > [...]
 I think they lie to themselves that they're not lying (so that if you search their thoughts, they never think "I'm lying")[.]

-[TODO: address simple facts vs categories argument]
-[TODO: reference "actors and scribes"]
-[TODO: peace treaty]
+If your interest in the philosophy of language is primarily to _avoid being blamed for things_—perhaps because you percieve that you live [in a Hobbesian dystopia](https://www.lesswrong.com/posts/YRgMCXMbkKBZgMz4M/asymmetric-justice#puGDkhWCcaNJEMkdz) where the primary function of words is to elicit actions, where the [denotative content](https://www.lesswrong.com/posts/i2bWqSFgyFxowTKWE/actors-and-scribes-words-and-deeds) of language has [decayed](https://www.lesswrong.com/posts/8XDZjfThxDxLvKWiM/excerpts-from-a-larger-discussion-about-simulacra) long ago, and all that's left is a [standardized list of approved attacks](https://www.lesswrong.com/posts/r2dTchodfqX4o5DYH/blame-games)—in that case, it makes perfect sense to worry about "lie inflation" but not about "lie deflation."
+If describing something as "lying" is primarily a weapon, then applying extra scrutiny to uses of that weapon is a prudent arms-restriction treaty.

+But if your interest in the philosophy of language is to improve and refine the uniquely human power of [vibratory telepathy](https://www.lesswrong.com/posts/SXK87NgEPszhWkvQm/mundane-magic)—to construct shared maps that reflect the territory—if you're interested in revealing what kinds of deception are _actually happening_, and why—

+(in short, if you are an aspiring epistemic rationalist)

+—then the asymmetrical concern for false-positives identifications of "lying" but not false-negatives—along with the focus on "bad actors", "stigmatization", "attacks", _&c._—just looks _weird_.
+What does _that_ have to do with maximizing the probability you assign to the right answer??

 ### The Optimal Categorization Depends on the Actual Psychology of Deception